 Patients are notified when they are due for cervical cancer screening either during or outside of in-person clinical visits.

-[Clinical Comment: The purpose of the ECA rule for cervical cancer screening is to assess the patient’s cervical cancer screening status and if warranted, to document cervical cancer risk and screening desires as well as to order the recommended test/screen.
+[Clinical Comment: The purpose of the ECA rule for cervical cancer screening is to assess the patient’s cervical cancer screening status and if warranted, to document cervical cancer risk and screening desires as well as to order the recommended test/screen.]

+[End Knowledge Narrative.]

 2.2.
 Primary Level (trunk) cohort identification